bannastre/CV/README.md

 - Direct advisor to the Commanding Officer (Lt.
 Col) on the change of equipment care policy relating to assets worth £36m.

 ## Pastoral
 - Communications Board-Member for the Ex-military Diversity Group.
 Grew network from a team of 3 to an 11 person committee.
-Together we ran 3 annual internships with an 85% employment rate.
+Together we ran 3 annual internships for 75 interns with an 85% employment rate.
 - Station volunteer for London Poppy Day, which in 2016 raised over £100K for the Royal British Legion.
 - Furnivall Rowing Club Sculler.